Things to bring with you on collection day

 NEVER rub their nose in any mistakes

 Natural Instinct is Biologically Appropriate Raw Food (“BARF”) for dogs providing a balanced nutritional and delicious diet.
-Natural instnicts recipes are packed full of the highest quality, fresh produce.
-Ingredients range from a wide variety of human grade 100% British raw meats with bone and offal to a selection of fresh vegetables.
-Natural supplements are also included packed full of additional vitamins, anti-oxidants and nutrients such as sea kelp, Scottish salmon oil and spinach.
+Able recipes are packed full of the highest quality, fresh produce.
+Ingredients range from a wide variety of human-grade 100% British raw meats with bone and offal to a selection of fresh vegetables.
+Natural supplements are also included packed full of additional vitamins, antioxidants and nutrients such as sea kelp, Scottish salmon oil and spinach.
+Able dog food has lovely big chunks of meat that Australian Labradoodles absolutely love.
+Feed Raw is most defiantly the best for your dog.

 Are bones Dangerous?